zephyrproject-rtos/zephyr/doc/project/dev_env_and_tools.rst

 Changes that introduce new features or functionality or change the way the overall system works need to be reviewed by the TSC or the responsible Working Group.
-For example for :ref:`stable API changes <stable_api_changes>`, the proposal needs to be presented in the API meeting so that the relevant stakeholders are made aware of the change.
+For example for :ref:`stable API changes <stable_api_changes>`, the proposal needs to be presented in the Architecture meeting so that the relevant stakeholders are made aware of the change.

 A Pull-Request should have an Assignee